bihor/fp_masterquiz/Documentation/User/Index.rst

   There is a special intro-page possible, where you can ask for the user-name, email and homepage.
   Or you can ask for the user data at the first page of a quiz.
 Todo: ask for user data at the final page.
   If the user is logged in, this data will be taken from fe_users.

+- What is the difference between the final page and the closure page?

+  The final page is the page you get when the quiz was completed.
+When "user.askForData = 3" then that form will redirect from the final page to the closure page.
+Only in that case you will need a closure page.

 - There are some errors or I get a blank page.
 What can I do?